(A) How is self-employment income determined?

 (1) Income from rental property

-(a) Income derived from rental property is considered earned income for the twenty per cent earned income deduction only if a member of the assistance group is actively engaged in the management of the property at least an average of twenty hours per week.
+(a) Income derived from rental property is considered earned income for the twenty per cent earned income deduction only when a member of the assistance group is actively engaged in the management of the property at least an average of twenty hours per week.
 Regardless, income from rental property always has the costs of doing business excluded.

-(b) If management of the property for at least an average of twenty hours per week is not met, the net income is considered unearned income and the earned income deduction is not allowed.
+(b) When management of the property for at least an average of twenty hours per week is not met, the net income is considered unearned income and the earned income deduction is not allowed.